illutic/skill_finder/README.md

 - The name must be exact.

-- This file will hold environmental variables that might be different for each of us.
+- This file will hold environment variables that might be different for each of us.

 - This file will not (and should not) be pushed into GitHub.